Chains2/readme/README for p1.md

 * The Ex.2 is completed.<br>
 * The plate of all cars are generated and At the end of the game the plate of all the cars that did not stop at the traffic light are displayed.<br>
 * Optimize the random function used to determine the cars of each road.<br>
-* Cars outside the cross road now will be hidden.
+* Cars outside the cross road now will be hidden.<br>

 Variable explanation